-A parallel manipulator typically consists of a moving platform that is connected to a base by several serial chains and/or closed mechanisms, called limbs.
+A parallel manipulator typically consists of a moving platform that is connected to a fixed base by several serial chains, called limbs.
 Features of such system can present better stiffness and payload capacity with respect to the serial architectures, and high velocity and acceleration during the operation.
 Furthermore, errors in the joints are not cumulative, which contributes for its overall accuracy.
 Due to their characteristics they have been studied extensively both from theoretical and practical viewpoints.
 Prototypes have been conceived and built together with the development of theoretical investigations on kinematics and dynamics.
 The attention are focused to a number of possible industrial applications such as manipulation (Gonçalves and Carvalho, 2008a; Macho, et al., 2008), packing and assembly/disassembly machines (Figielski et al., 2007), motion simulation (Stewart, 1965), milling machines (Hess-Coelho et al., 2001), toys and sensors.
 However, they have some disadvantages such as small and complex workspace with internal singularities and the complexity of their forward kinematics (Gosselin and Angeles, 1990; Macho et al., 2008; Gonçalves and Carvalho, 2008b).

-In many industrial applications the project and the performance of a robotic structure can be improved through a suitable optimization procedure.
-In fact optimization methodologies have long been applied to mechanism synthesis in order to obtain high performances and suitable mechanism dimensions which several performance criteria can be taken into account for design purposes.
+Optimization methodologies have long been applied to mechanism synthesis in order to obtain high performances and suitable mechanism dimensions.
+Several performance criteria could be taken into account for design purposes, as for example workspace, singularities and stiffness.